 A webinar is a live, online instruction session using a web conferencing service called Blackboard Collaborate.
 You can participate in a webinar from any computer or mobile device with reliable, high speed, Internet access.
-ELI offers several webinars throughout the semester and some ELI courses have live, virtual meetings.
+NOVA Online offers several webinars throughout the semester and some NOVA Online courses have live, virtual meetings.
 You might also have the opportunity to meet with your instructor via Blackboard Collaborate for Virtual Office Hours.

-Whether you are using Blackboard Collaborate to access a class session, meet with an instructor for office hours, or participate in an ELI Webinar, the instructions below will help guide you.
+Whether you are using Blackboard Collaborate to access a class session, meet with an instructor for office hours, or participate in an NOVA Online Webinar, the instructions below will help guide you.

 You can test your connection in advance by visiting Behind the Blackboard and clicking on “Blackboard Collaborate Web Conferencing” under “First Time Users”.

-If you are attending an ELI Webinar, you can register by following the link to the ELI Webinar page.
+If you are attending a NOVA Online Webinar, you can register by following the link to the NOVA Online Webinar page.
 Once you register for a session, you will receive an email with a link to join the session live.
 Click the link provided to access the live session.
 If you are using a mobile device, you will be directed to download the app first.
 All times understood to be Eastern Standard Time, unless otherwise noted.

 If you are attending a live class session, you will locate the link in the tools section of your Blackboard Course Site.